Jordy-prog/RushHour/README.md

 * **/code**: contains all Python files (.py)

-    * **/code/algorithms** contains the code for executing the six algorithms, and a README.md for elaboration
+    * **/code/algorithms** contains the code for executing the six algorithms, as well as a README.md with explanation of the algorithms and an overview of the main results.

     * **/code/classes** has the code for the two classes